MWW19, July 25-27: Schedule

 This interactive intensive is designed for those fiction and nonfiction writers who are ready to take a quantum leap forward in enhancing their writing skills.
 Participants will send a one-page synopsis and the first 10 pages of a book manuscript in progress by JULY 1 to firstname.lastname@example.org subject line: Manuscript Makeover: Holly Miller.
 Holly will edit and critique these pages and display them to the class as a way of revealing strengths and weaknesses in the material.
 Additionally, she will lead the students in writing exercises and offer advice on such topics as creating strong titles and opening paragraphs, learning to self-edit, mastering proofreading, finding the right markets for manuscripts and knowing when and how to go into writing full-time.
 [Limit 12.]

 Matthew will critique each writer’s first 10 pages and the attendees will engage in writing exercises geared to trends within the group’s manuscripts as well as creating characters, writing realistic dialogue, building scenes, point of view, and learning to read like a writer as opposed to reading like a reader.
-Participants will send a one-page synopsis and the first 10 pages of a book manuscript in progress by JULY 1 (email@example.com/subject line: Developmental Editing).
+Participants will send a one-page synopsis and the first 10 pages of a book manuscript in progress by JULY 1 [Deadline extended to JULY 15] (email@example.com/subject line: Developmental Editing).
 [Limit 15.]

 Larry will critique the first ten pages of a novel or short story.
 Attendees will engage in writing exercises that will focus on character creation, plot development, scene building, point of view, and the basics of writing and publishing a mystery series or standalone novel.
-Attendees should send a one-page synopsis and the first ten pages of their work by JULY 1 to firstname.lastname@example.org/subject line mystery makeover.
+Attendees should send a one-page synopsis and the first ten pages of their work by JULY 1 [Deadline extended to JULY 15] to firstname.lastname@example.org/subject line mystery makeover.
 [Limit: 15.]

 To land an agent and an editor for your nonfiction book, you often don’t have to write the whole book, but instead a book proposal.
 Think of it as a business plan for your book along with an outline, and sample.
 We’ll walk through what should be in your proposal to highlight your book’s strengths.
 If you have a book proposal already, send it to Kelsey@Kelseytimmerman.com and he’ll give you feedback and may use it as an example in the class.